 Why is it that some children approach and try new things with confidence while others feel that they are incapable?
-Rebecca Goh-Quek, Education Specialist at Kinderland Educare Services Pte Ltd offer ways for parents to help build their child’s self-esteem.
+Rebecca Goh-Quek, Education Specialist at Kinderland Educare Services Pte Ltd offers ways for parents to help build their child’s self-esteem.

 Self-esteem is similar to self-worth, how we value ourselves.
 According to Hermine (1989), self-esteem refers to our judgments about our own worth.
 It develops from seeing ourselves as competent individuals to accomplish given tasks and the ability to control or influence the environment.

 Children with healthy self-esteem tend to enjoy interacting with others.
 They will work to find solutions for problems or challenges they encounter.
-On the other hand, children will low self-esteem tend to be reserved, withdrawn, and quiet or give up easily.
+On the other hand, children will low self-esteem tend to be reserved, withdrawn, and quit or give up easily.
 They feel that they are unable to perform and hope that others will take over the task from them.

 Your involvement is important

-For example during breakfast, allow the child to make a choice between cereal or bread.
+For example, during breakfast, allow the child to make a choice between cereal or bread.
 Do respect the choice that the child has made.
 Set reasonable demands, be realistic and do not impose unreasonable restrictions.
 Provide opportunities for children to strive towards independence and to develop where possible a sense of personal control.

 Self-esteem changes from day to day or year to year.
 By observing the child’s willingness to explore the environment, control of events and listening to their conversations among peers and adults, may be a way of assessing their self-esteem.
 However, it should not be based on only one or two statements, we need to be cautious in making interpretations.